 You will notice that there are no packages created on your account.
 It is important to create at least one package now because User (customer) accounts need a package assigned to them.
-Click the "Add Package" link at the top of the screen.
+To add a new package you'll need to click the

 - Bandwidth - The amount of data transfer allowed in a one month period.
 Bandwidth is measured in megabytes, and approximately 1000 megabytes of bandwidth = 1 gigabyte.
 When a User exceeds his/her bandwidth, their site is suspended until the first day of the next month.